Deepaneesh/R-Programming/Models/Modeltime/README.md

 the data should be in a tibble format with a date column and a value column.

+## plotling the data

+    data %>% plot_time_series(date, value)

+this will plot the time series data, allowing you to visualize trends and patterns over time.

 ## Split the data into training and testing sets

 ``` r